At least 48 credits of graduate course work (6xxx or 7xxx) must be passed.

 The minimum satisfactory grade in a graduate course is B. A grade of C+ or less is not passing and the course must be repeated for credit toward a Ph.D. or M.S. degree.
 A grade of B- is considered an unsatisfactory but passing grade, so it counts toward the degree but may trigger academic probation or other consequences determined by the graduate advisor and/or the dean.
 A student who does not maintain the minimum 3.0 GPA in graduate course work will be subject to disenrollment.

-The Ph.D. qualifying exam is a 6-hour written examination covering classical and modern physics, given by the department once per semester.
-It covers the typical U.S. undergraduate physics curriculum with an emphasis on classical electrodynamics and quantum mechanics.
+The Ph.D. qualifying exam is a 6-hour written examination covering physics and materials science and engineering, given by the department once per semester.
+Half of the exam covers the typical U.S. undergraduate physics curriculum with an emphasis on classical electrodynamics and quantum mechanics.
+The other half of the exam covers the typical U.S. undergraduate materials science and engineering curriculum at the level of Callister's "Materials Science and Engineering: An Introduction", with emphasis on structure, kinetics, thermodynamics, and properties (e.g. electrical, mechanical, optical) of materials.
 The qualifying exam must be attempted no later than the fourth semester of graduate study.
 Students who are sufficiently prepared are strongly encouraged to take it during the first year.
 The standard passing score is 60%, subject to modification by vote of the faculty.
 Students who fail the qualifying exam must retake it until passed.
 There is no limit on the number of attempts.
 Any student who has not passed the qualifying exam by the end of the fifth semester of graduate study will be disenrolled from the program (exceptions due to extenuating circumstances may be granted by vote of the faculty).

 Prior to the prospectus defense, the student and research supervisor form the faculty dissertation committee, which consists of the research supervisor (chair) and at least two other faculty members.
 One member may be from another Tulane department or other appropriate institution.
 The faculty dissertation committee (henceforth the committee) examines the student at the prospectus defense and oral dissertation defense, and approves the final written dissertation.